Beginning in 2017, Citywide Ferry Service will provide a new, affordable way to travel between waterfront communities

-Engaging with community stakeholders, elected officials, businesses, and civic organizations is a key component of successful implementation of the Citywide Ferry Service.
+Engaging with community stakeholders, elected officials, businesses, and civic organizations is an essential component of successful implementation of the Citywide Ferry Service.
 The initial phase of our outreach efforts involved briefings with federal and local elected officials, coordination with regulatory partners, and discussions with public and private waterfront property owners.
-In our current phase of engagement, we are connecting with community boards, civic organizations, advocacy groups, and local businesses.
+In our current phase, we are connecting with community boards, civic organizations, advocacy groups, and local businesses.
 We will continue to engage with communities throughout the city as we approach the 2017 and 2018 service launches.
-Please find a calendar of public events below.